MMercieca/CodePath/README.md

 * How private are these files?
   * Students would need accounts to only view files in their classes.
 That's probably not too hard?
 I'll try that.
 * "Each file should be accessible on the public web via a unique URL"
-  * That would negate the need for student accounts if all of the files are publically available.
+  * That would negate the need for student accounts if all of the files are publicly available.
 I'm going to assume this means "Students can access the files via a link"
   * It's also easier to track metrics this way.
 * Do teachers need to be able to edit files in this interface?
   * I'm going to call that out of scope for now.
 Teachers are creating the files in markdown now, so I'm going to assume they have some editing process.